ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/viewing_vmware_storage_profiles.md

 3. The VMware **Storage Profile** is listed under **Properties**.

-You can assign a storage profile when provisioning a VMware virtual machine in {{ site.data.product.title }}, by using the virtual machine as a template to clone.
+You can assign a storage profile when provisioning a VMware virtual machine in {{ site.data.product.title_short }}, by using the virtual machine as a template to clone.
 See [Provisioning Virtual Machines](../provisioning_virtual_machines_and_hosts/index.html#provisioning-virtual-machines) in *Provisioning Virtual Machines and Hosts* for instructions.